 Work in Progress An incomplete document, designed to guide discussion and generate feedback, that may include several alternative requirements for consideration.
 Draft A document in specification format considered largely complete, but lacking review by Members and vendors.
 Drafts are susceptible to substantial change during the review process.
-Issued A stable document, which has undergone rigorous member and vendor review and is suitable for product design and development, cross-vendor interoperability, and for certification testing.
-Closed A static document, reviewed, tested, validated, and closed to further engineering change requests to the specification through CableLabs.
+Interim A document which has undergone rigorous Member and vendor review, suitable for use by vendors to design in conformance to and for field testing.
+For purposes of the "Contribution and License Agreement for Intellectual Property" which grants licenses to the intellectual property contained in the DOCSIS Specification, an "Interim Specification" is a "Published" Specification.
+Released A stable document, reviewed, tested and validated, suitable to enable cross-vendor interoperability.